cdbfoster/glass/README.md

 If using the `Default_WindowDecorator` implementation, the text in the bottom left-hand corner of the screen (defaults to "Glass") is read from the root window's name, which can be set using `xsetroot -name "<name here>"`.

-By default, the `Default_WindowDecorator` implementation provides transparent decorations.
+By default, the `Default_WindowDecorator` implementation provides semi-transparent decorations.
 Use a compositor like `xcompmgr` to render them properly.

 ### Key Bindings
 Key bindings are configured in `source/config.hpp`.
 The defaults are listed below: